google/zerocopy/README.md

 Types which implement a subset of these traits can then be converted to/from byte sequences with little to no runtime overhead.

-Note that these traits are ignorant of byte order.
-For byte order-aware types, see the `byteorder` module.
+Zerocopy also provides byte-order aware integer types that support these conversions; see the `byteorder` module.
+These types are especially useful for network parsing.

 [user-survey]: https://docs.google.com/forms/d/e/1FAIpQLSdzBNTN9tzwsmtyZxRFNL02K36IWCdHWW2ZBckyQS2xiO3i8Q/viewform?usp=published_options